vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 New York.
 Alter, D. & Cleminshaw, C. H. (1952)—Pictorial Astronomy,

 New York.
-Aryabhatiya of Āryabhata-translated with notes by
+Aryabhatiya of Āryabhaṭa-translated with notes by

 W. E. Clark, Chicago, 1930.
 American Ephemeris ' & Nautical Almanac for the years